-Tom Gorman’s practice focuses on complex civil litigation, including disputes involving intellectual property, fraud, breach of contract, and antitrust.
-Tom uses his ability to quickly understand complex and often technical issues to help his team rapidly devise a winning solution.
-For example, Tom's work uncovered massive trade secret theft, ultimately leading to a nine-figure settlement for one of his tech clients.
+For example, Tom’s work uncovered massive trade secret theft, ultimately leading to a nine-figure settlement for one of his tech clients.
 In another case, his summary-judgment briefing helped simplify a complicated patent case and resulted in a complete defense victory for his client.
-Tom was also part of a trial team that won a “not guilty” defense judgment against the U.S. Department of Justice in a case where the government had sought nearly $1 billion in damages and penalties.
+Tom was also part of a trial team that won a “not guilty” defense judgment against the U.S. Department of Justice in a case in which the government sought nearly $1 billion in damages and penalties.

-We defended Sutter Health from an antitrust lawsuit filed by California’s Attorney General in San Francisco Superior Court.
-The suit alleges that Sutter exploited its size and reach to extract “illegally inflated prices” from insurers, employers, and patients.
+We negotiated a settlement for Sutter Health with the California Attorney General’s Office, in a suit that alleged Sutter exploited its size and reach to extract “illegally inflated prices” from insurers, employers, and patients.

 At the pleading stage, we successfully defeated a putative class action filed against Major League Baseball, its current and former Commissioners, and all 30 Baseball Clubs.
 The plaintiffs, two former baseball scouts, claimed that defendants had violated federal and state antitrust law by allegedly conspiring to decrease competition in the labor market for scouts.
 By convincing the court that the employment of baseball scouts falls within the scope of Baseball’s antitrust exemption, we successfully obtained a complete dismissal.